Wall Street Pummels McEwen Mining Inc. (MUX) After Recent Earnings Report

 MUX’s Market Performance

-MUX stocks went up by 6.22% for the week, with a monthly drop of -3.70% and a quarterly performance of -13.33%, while its annual performance rate touched -8.77%.
-The volatility ratio for the week stands at 6.14% while the volatility levels for the past 30 days are set at 4.65% for McEwen Mining Inc..
-The simple moving average for the period of the last 20 days is 4.99% for MUX stocks with a simple moving average of 1.03% for the last 200 days.
+MUX stocks went up by 1.39% for the week, with a monthly jump of 2.03% and a quarterly performance of -15.83%, while its annual performance rate touched -6.48%.
+The volatility ratio for the week stands at 4.74% while the volatility levels for the past 30 days are set at 4.59% for McEwen Mining Inc..
+The simple moving average for the period of the last 20 days is 2.13% for MUX stocks with a simple moving average of -1.69% for the last 200 days.

 Analysts’ Opinion of MUX